bitquery/streaming-data-platform-docs/docs/start/getting-updates.md

 }
 ```

 The run button now again becomes green.
-But now when you press it, you will not
+But now, when you press it, you will not
-immediately get results, as it will wait for the new block to come.
-In BSC network
-blocks typically come in 3-4 seconds, so you will see this sequence after some time
+immediately get results, as it will wait for a new block to be formed.
+In the BSC network, blocks typically come in 3-4 seconds.
+Hence, you will see this sequence after some time
 on the result panel:

 ![IDE subscription execution](/img/ide/ide_subscription.gif)